 Only the billionaires and well connected have had access.

-Like PayPal co-founder and venture Capitalist Peter Thiel… he’s been in early on some of the biggest IPO’s in history… like Meta and Spotify.
+Like PayPal co-founder and venture capitalist Peter Thiel… he’s been in early on some of the biggest IPOs in history… like Meta and Spotify.

-And he’s already has staked his claim in OpenAI…
+And he’s already staked his claim in OpenAI…

 He’s not alone… Michael Dell of Dell Electronics and Oracle CEO Larry Ellison are also in…

-And big firms like Nvidia, Microsoft and Sequoia Capital have already gotten in Open AI… BEFORE its IPO.
+And big firms like Nvidia, Microsoft, and Sequoia Capital have already gotten in Open AI… BEFORE its IPO.

 But the regular investor like YOU… totally left out in the cold.